Jack Slevkoff's Enterprises

 Cashier's check, Postal Money Orders.

-personal checks
+and personal checks

 Make checks and money orders

-payable to "Jack Slevkoff"
+payable to "Jack Slevkoff" .

-We no longer accept credit cards
+We no longer accept

-due to credit card fraud and identity theft.
+credit cards due to credit card fraud and identity theft.

-Our temporary post (mailing) location is:
+Our mailing location is:

 Jack Slevkoff's Free Enterprises